 🌈 June is Pride Month, but support for the LGBTQ+ community should extend all year long.
 Whether you’re a parent, friend, educator, or ally—your love, education, and presence matter.

-The Beauty of Becoming, Part 1
+The Beauty of Becoming

 I poured my heart into raising my children, never realizing I’d quietly built a vision for their future—one that isn’t mine to shape.
 Letting go of our grown-up kids doesn’t happen all at once.
-It happens in moments, in questions, in unexpected quiet.
+We let go, not because we want to, but because we believe in the beauty of their becoming.

 “I Like Myself” by Karen Beaumont